 These partnerships enable the project to impact a wide range of demographics and issues in the greater Chicago area.
 Through these partnerships, the council projects that 1,056 children participate in its events annually.

 Done in a Day organizes service projects throughout the year targeted at helping women and children in the community in just one day.
 The committee has relationships with dozens of partners throughout the city and creates opportunities for JLC to work with other organizations and explore future partnerships.
-Last year the committee organized 63 events and projects ranged from painting children’s faces at Halloween events to passing out water during the Chicago marathon.
-Here are some of our DIAD events:
+Last year, the committee organized 75 events, ranging from painting children’s faces at Halloween events to serving meals at Lincoln Park Community Shelter.
+Other DIAD events include:

 - JLC Joins Big Shoulders Fund for Give Back Day